Coronavirus (COVID-19) Greenwich CT

 Town services are operating in a very limited capacity.
 Email the department to see if your service can be completed online, via telephone, or by mail.
 Please check individual department webpages as many have been updated with specific information about their services.

 - Greenwich Town Hall: The building is CLOSED to both the public and employees.
 The Town continues to provide limited services where possible.
 If you need a Town service, please first visit the Department’s webpage for specific information.
 Website and email are the preferred methods of communication during this time.
 Staff will make periodic checks of voicemail boxes, however, please allow additional time for responses during this situation.
 Due to high call and email volumes, please allow for additional time in our responses.
+Town Hall to remain closed through May 31.

 - Parking Status: Town has suspended enforcement of parking meters, daily parking fees at commuter lots, two-hour timed, and 24-hour parking restrictions.
 Posted "No Parking" zones will be enforced and we remind drivers to be sure to keep crosswalks and fire hydrants clear.